-Brian Wheeler's practice focuses on high-stakes, complex commercial litigation and white collar defense and investigations.
-He has significant experience representing private companies and organizations in all aspects of business litigation and pre-litigation counseling in myriad substantive areas of the law.
+Brian Wheeler leads the firm’s Intellectual Property and Data Security & Privacy team.
+His practice focuses on intellectual property, data security and privacy, and high-stakes complex commercial litigation and white collar defense and investigations.
+He has significant experience representing companies and organizations in intellectual property matters and all aspects of business litigation and pre-litigation counseling in myriad substantive areas of the law.

-He also has significant experience in real property litigation, including wildfire litigation on behalf of major public utility companies in Northern and Southern California, and all types of business disputes for companies and partnerships of all sizes.
-Mr. Wheeler also has experience in labor and employment litigation, including unfair labor practices and traditional labor disputes, wage and hour class actions, and PAGA.
-In addition, Mr. Wheeler has gained unique litigation experience in the international shipping industry, representing international container shipping lines and major domestic marine terminal operators.
+He also has experience in labor and employment litigation, including unfair labor practices and traditional labor disputes, wage and hour class actions, and PAGA.
+Mr. Wheeler also has significant experience in real property litigation, including wildfire litigation on behalf of major public utility companies in Northern and Southern California, and all types of business disputes for companies and partnerships of all sizes.
+He has gained unique litigation experience in the international shipping industry, representing international container shipping lines and major domestic marine terminal operators.

-Prior to joining AALRR, Mr. Wheeler practiced at Quinn Emanuel Urquhart & Sullivan in Los Angeles for more than seven years.
+Prior to joining AALRR, Mr. Wheeler practiced at Quinn Emanuel Urquhart & Sullivan in Los Angeles for several years.
 He is also a licensed California real estate broker.

 Honors & Recognitions